Natsura is a procedural foliage toolkit inside Houdini.

 Examples:

-Low-level verbs that wrappers are built from.
+Low-level nodes that wrappers are built from.

 The node that actually runs the graph: